 What happened when and why?

-The days before an aqua alta, we (residents and persons staying in the city) are warned of the fact via apps and weather forecasts.
+The days before an acqua alta, we (residents and persons staying in the city) are warned of the fact via apps and weather forecasts.
 Acqua Alta literally translates to mean high water and is considered to be anything above 120 cm.
 At this point about 15% of Venice would be ‘under water’.
-On the actual day that the water is expected old World War Two sirens sound out, signalling with their tones how many cm’s we are to expect.
+On the actual day that the water is expected old World War Two sirens sound out, signaling with their tones how many cm’s we are to expect.
 It is an eery but effective method, most of the time.

-The winter period is potholed with acqua atlas, and it always has been but the worry now is massive increase in the frequency.
+The winter period is potholed with acqua atlas, and it always has been but the worry now is the massive increase in the frequency.
 It happens during this period because of the combination of increased rain levels and strong winds.
 When these two occur at the time of the full moon it results typically in an Acqua Alta.
 However, here below we will tell you how this time was different, what happened, why and what can be done to help.

-On the 13th and to a lesser extent but still, on the 17th November 2019, a level of water arrived that has not been seen in the city since 1966, where it reached 194cm.
+A level of water arrived that has not been seen in the city since 1966, where it reached 194cm.
 The prediction was initially 140cm, which then changed around 21.00 to 155-160cm and finally was announced to be expected at 190cm just before 23.00.
 The speed at which the water rose was one of the most damaging factors for most of the ground floor locations.
 Barriers were ready but only too quickly became useless.
 And despite peoples best efforts eventually the strength of the water and the wind left no other choice but to wait as the tide flowed in.
 Forcing its way through windows and doors of houses, engulfing campos and even tearing down trees and some brick walls.

 There have been many people pointing at the governance of the city, because it is clear that this massive issue has been known about for years.
 And indeed around 12 years ago the beginnings of MOSE project, (born as a project to protect the city and lagoon from exactly this type of disaster) was started.
 An enormous amount of public funding went into the project only to have one of the largest corruption scandals ever to happen in Italy be unearthed shortly after.
 This has left the city not only unprotected but it has also stolen precious time which could have been used for another project.
 This is one of the issues being highlighted, the other is on a global scale, as the impacts of Global Warming are manifesting all over the country and world.
-This last week in Venice has brought necessary attention to the urgency of our (as a planets) situation and need for action.

 The speed at which the water came can arguable be said to be accentuated by human intervention in the canals and lagoon openings.
 These have deepened over years to allow greater ship traffic in particular cruise ships where they should not otherwise be.
 But results in a mass of water building speed in these unnatural depths.
 Scirocco is a type of wind that comes from the south and pushes the sea water into the lagoon and over the city.